jimtough/node-course/README.md

 The Complete Node.js Developer Course (3rd Edition) - my workspace

 ## Development notes
-The course instructor recommended using Visual Studio Code as the IDE.
+* The course instructor recommended using Visual Studio Code as the IDE.
 I did so when I took the course.
+* The project files "package.json" and "package-lock.json" are initially generated for you, but these SHOULD be committed to Git along with source code.

 ## Initialization notes
-You will need to run the command 'npm install' after cloning this Git repo.
+* You will need to run the command 'npm install' after cloning this Git repo.
 The npm utililty will download and install all the third-party modules these tutorial projects depend on.
+* When creating a new node project, first create the root project directory, then do "npm init -y" to initialize the skeleton project structure.
+  * Add specific npm packages as project dependencies using a command like this example: `npm i express@4.16.4`

 ## Example of adding an npm package to my node project